alessandroraffa/alessandroraffa/README.md

 **👨‍👩‍👧 Family:** Striving to be a good husband and father, I find daily learning and growth in my family experiences.

-**🎵 Interests:** My passions include music, biking, playing acoustic guitar, kayaking, cooking, travel, science, and technology.
+**🎵 Interests:** My passions include music, biking, playing acoustic guitar, kayaking, cooking, travel, science, astronomy and technology.

 **📚 Reading and Watching:** As a reader and documentary enthusiast, I'm particularly drawn to narratives about technology and suspense.